 For the everyday consumer, being able to quickly grab a pre-made first aid kit and trusting it has everything they would need is a big convenience.
 It’s commonly recommended that a family have a large selection of first aid items easily available to parents (but safeguarded against children) in a central location of their home and any home the children spend more than a few hours at regularly.
 A smaller portable first aid kit should also be stored in any vehicle that frequently transports the family.
-Finally, a smaller, travel version of a first aid kit should also be included in a diaper bag or purse when the family is out and about.
+Finally, a smaller, travel version of a first aid kit, such as this super compact First Aid Kit by Preparakit, should also be included in a diaper bag or purse when the family is out and about.
 Our selection is inexpensive and compact enough to be stashed anywhere in the house, although it’s too large for a diaper bag; we’d suggest DIY for your run-and-gun kit.

 what makes a good first aid kit?